phpfontana/Applied-Machine-Learning/README.md

 # Applied Machine Learning
-This repository contains tutorial code for machine learning students, enthusiasts, and researchers seeking to implement machine learning algorithms with scikit-learn, Keras, TensorFlow, PyTorch, HuggingFace, and LangChain.
+This repository contains tutorial code for machine learning students, enthusiasts, and researchers seeking to implement machine learning algorithms with scikit-learn, Keras, and TensorFlow.

 # Quickstart